 How Do I Avoid Distortion in Butt Welds?

-Clamp tight, weld alternating sides, use low heat input.
-Pre-bend if needed—I’ve straightened many a warped plate.
+Clamp tight, weld alternating sides, and use low heat input.
+Pre-bending the pieces before welding also helps.
+I’ve straightened many a warped plate using these methods.

 What’s the Difference Between Full and Partial Penetration Butt Joints?